 - 1. Robert G. Bartle, Donald R. Sherbert, Introduction to Real Analysis (Wiley, Third Edition, 2000), Chapters 2, 3, 9.1, 9.2. - 2.
 R. P. Burn, Numbers and Functions, Steps into Analysis (Cambridge University Press, 2000), Chapters 2-6.
 [This is a book of problems and answers, a DIY course in analysis.] - 3.
-J. M. Howie, Real Analysis (Springer Undergraduate Texts in Mathematics Series), ISBN 1-85233-314-6.
+J. M. Howie, Real Analysis, Springer Undergraduate Texts in Mathematics Series (Springer, 2001) ISBN 1-85233-314-6.

-The first five books take a slightly gentler approach to the material in the syllabus, whereas the last two cover it in greater depth and contain some more advanced material.
+Alternative Reading The first five books take a slightly gentler approach to the material in the syllabus, whereas the last two cover it in greater depth and contain some more advanced material.

-- 1. Mary Hart, A Guide to Analysis (MacMillan, 1990), Chapter 2. - J. C. Burkill, A First Course In Mathematical Analysis (CUP, 1962), Chapters 1, 2 and 5. - 3.
+- 1. Mary Hart, A Guide to Analysis (MacMillan, 1990), Chapter 2. - 2.
+J. C. Burkill, A First Course In Mathematical Analysis (Cambridge University Press, 1962), Chapters 1, 2 and 5. - 3.
 K. G. Binmore, Mathematical Analysis, A Straightforward Approach (Cambridge University Press, second edition, 1990), Chapters 1-6. - 4.
 Victor Bryant, Yet Another Introduction to Analysis (Cambridge University Press, 1990), Chapters 1 and 2. - 5.
-G. Smith, Introductory Mathematics: Algebra and Analysis (Springer-Verlag, 1998), Chapter 3 (introducing complex numbers). - 6.
-Michael Spivak, Calculus (Benjamin, 1967), Parts I, IV, and V (for a construction of the real numbers). - Brian S. Thomson, Judith B. Bruckner, Andrew M. Bruckner, Elementary Analysis (Prentice Hall, 2001), Chapters 1-4.
+G.C.
+Smith, Introductory Mathematics: Algebra and Analysis (Springer-Verlag, 1998), Chapter 3 (introducing complex numbers). - 6.
+Michael Spivak, Calculus (Benjamin, 1967), Parts I, IV, and V (for a construction of the real numbers). - 7.
+Brian S. Thomson, Judith B. Bruckner, Andrew M. Bruckner, Elementary Analysis (Prentice Hall, 2001), Chapters 1-4.

-3.3.2 Analysis II: Continuity and Differentiability - Dr Stewart - 16 HT
+4.2 Analysis II: Continuity and Differentiability - Dr Dyson - 16 HT

-In this term's lectures we study continuity of functions of a real or complex variable, and differentiability of functions of a real variable.
+Overview In this term's lectures, we study continuity of functions of a real or complex variable, and differentiability of functions of a real variable.

-At the end of the course students will be able to apply limiting properties to describe and prove continuity and differentiability conditions for real and complex functions.
-They will be able to prove important theorems, such as the I.V.T., Rolle's and Mean Value, and will begin the study of power series and their convergence.
+Learning Outcomes At the end of the course students will be able to apply limiting properties to describe and prove continuity and differentiability conditions for real and complex functions.
+They will be able to prove important theorems, such as the Intermediate Value Theorem, Rolle's Theorem and Mean Value Theorem, and will continue the study of power series and their convergence.

-Definition of the function limit.
+Synopsis Definition of the function limit.
 Examples and counter examples to illustrate when $\lim{x\to a} f(x) = f(a)$ (and when it doesn't).
-Definition of continuity of functions on subsets of $\mathbb{R}$ and $\mathbb{C}$ in terms of $\epsilon$ and $\delta$ .
+Definition of continuity of functions on subsets of \mathbb{R} and \mathbb{C} in terms of ε and δ .
 The algebra of continuous functions; examples, including polynomials.
 Continuous functions on closed bounded intervals: boundedness, maxima and minima, uniform continuity.
 Intermediate Value Theorem.
 Inverse Function Theorem for continuous strictly monotone functions.

 Sequences and series of functions.
-The uniform limit of a sequence of continuous functions is continuous.
+Uniform limit of a sequence of continuous functions is continuous.
 Weierstrass's M-test for uniformly convergent series of functions.
 Continuity of functions defined by power series.

 Definition of the derivative of a function of a real variable.
 Algebra of derivatives, examples to include polynomials and inverse functions.
 The derivative of a function defined by a power series is given by the derived series (proof not examinable).
 Vanishing of the derivative at a local maximum or minimum.
 Rolle's Theorem.
 Mean Value Theorem with simple applications: constant and monotone functions.
-Cauchy's (generalized) Mean Value Theorem and L'Hôpital's formula.
+Cauchy's (Generalized) Mean Value Theorem and L'Hôpital's Formula.
 Taylor's Theorem with remainder in Lagrange's form; examples of Taylor's Theorem to include the binomial expansion with arbitrary index.